 - Seek funding beyond ticket sales

-- Plan ahead – look for large projects several years out, with potential for statewide impact and in depth community impact
+- Plan ahead – look for large projects several years out, with potential for statewide and community impact

 - Take a social stand but not a political stand